Q.1. (a) Due to which property of metals is metallic foils prepared?

 Q.22.
 Write the chemical formula for the following.

 (a) Alumina (b) Silica (c) Rust (d) Oleum (e) Slag (f) Sodium amalgam (g) Bauxite (h) Haematite.

 Q.23.
-In Frasch process of digging out sulphur from a deep underground, how has it made possible to life sulphur from the bed to surface of each?
+In Frasch's process of digging out sulphur from a deep underground, how has it made possible to life sulphur from the bed to the surface of each?
 What is the basic principle on which extraction of sulphur is based?
 Draw a neat and labelled diagram.
 Besides elemental form, in what compound forms is sulphur found.
 Give two physical properties of sulphur.